Let's put something great in the sky.

 If you're interested in joining us in our mission to develop innovative flying robots, check us out here.

-Our aircraft
+Our Results

 Pegasus

-"Pegasus" is a quadcopter featuring our team's most recent airframe design and software integration efforts.
+Pegasus is a quadcopter featuring our team's most recent airframe design and software integration efforts.
 Pegasus stands as WARG's most advanced drone, boasting autonomous capabilities throughout its entire flight, from take-off to landing.

 Weight: 10 kg